Blockade-Games/BlockadeLabs-SDK-Unity/README.md

 1. Add a global volume to your scene: `GameObject > Volume > Global Volume`.
 2. Drag the generated `HDRP volume profile` in to the `Profile` field.

+##### Vision OS PolySpatial

+If you are building a 'Fully Immersive' visionOS app, then the steps are the same as the render pipeline which you are using.

+If you are building a 'PolySpatial Mixed Reality' app, then the scene sky is not rendered.
+However, if you use [Mesh Creator](#mesh-creator) to create skybox mesh, then you can render it in mixed reality.
+Since PolySpatial only supports Shader Graph materials, you need to the type of the generated depth material:

+1. Install the `Shader Graph` package from the Unity Package Manager.
+2. Go to the "skybox depth material" you want to use and duplicate it to create a material for visionOS.
+3. Change the material type from `Blockade Skybox Depth` to `Block Skybox Depth Shader Graph`.

 #### Mesh Creator

 The `Blockade Labs Skybox Generator` component generates a color texture and a depth texture, which are assigned to the skybox material.